International Parental Child Abduction

 • All areas north of the Tropic of Cancer

-• All areas within 100 KM of the Mali and Algeria Border
+• All areas within 60 miles of the Mali and Algeria border

 Terrorism